rozek/svelte-sortable-flat-list-view/README.md

 * dragging items from a source into a list
 * [dragging list items into a trashcan](https://svelte.dev/repl/3290cdf6cd61453f9b5a4c867c38ae7a) - delete list items by dragging them into a trashcan
+* [dragging items between lists](https://svelte.dev/repl/26e9bb4cebd0431e931d66c521061bfb) - of course, you may also drag items from one list into another

 ## Build Instructions ##